Carboniferous: Fish

+Other groups like the eugeneodonts filled in the niches left by large predatory placoderms.
+These fish were unique as they only possessed one, at most two, rows of teeth in either their upper or lower jaws in the form of elaborate tooth whorls.
+The first members of the helicoprionidae, a family eugeneodonts that were characterized by the presence of one circular tooth whorl in the lower jaw, appeared during the early Carboniferous.
+Perhaps the most bizarre radiation of holocephalans at this time was that of the iniopterygiformes, an order of holocephalans that greatly resembled modern day flying fish that could have also "flown" in the water with their massive, elongated pectoral fins.
+They were further characterized by their large eye sockets, club-like structures on their tails, and spines on the tips of their fins.

 Tetrapods

 Carboniferous amphibians were diverse and common by the middle of the period, more so than they are today; some were as long as 6 meters, and those fully terrestrial as adults had scaly skin.
-They included a number of basal tetrapod groups classified in early books under the Labyrinthodontia.
-These had long bodies, a head covered with bony plates and generally weak or undeveloped limbs.
+They included basal tetrapod groups classified in early books under the Labyrinthodontia.
+These had a long body, a head covered with bony plates, and generally weak or undeveloped limbs.
 The largest were over 2 meters long.
 They were accompanied by an assemblage of smaller amphibians included under the Lepospondyli, often only about 15 cm long.
 Some Carboniferous amphibians were aquatic and lived in rivers (Loxomma, Eogyrinus, Proterogyrinus); others may have been semi-aquatic (Ophiderpeton, Amphibamus, Hyloplesion) or terrestrial (Dendrerpeton, Tuditanus, Anthracosaurus).

-The Carboniferous Rainforest Collapse slowed the evolution of amphibians who could not survive as well in the cooler, drier conditions.
-Amniotes, however, prospered due to specific key adaptations.
+The Carboniferous rainforest collapse slowed the evolution of amphibians who could not survive as well in the cooler, drier conditions.
+Amniotes, however, prospered because of specific key adaptations.
 One of the greatest evolutionary innovations of the Carboniferous was the amniote egg, which allowed the laying of eggs in a dry environment, as well as keratinized scales and claws, allowing for the further exploitation of the land by certain tetrapods.
 These included the earliest sauropsid reptiles (Hylonomus), and the earliest known synapsid (Archaeothyris).
-Synapsids quickly became huge and diversified in the Permian, only for their dominance to stop during the Mesozoic Era.
-Sauropsids (reptiles, and also, later, birds) also diversified but remained small until the Mesozoic, during which they would dominate the land, as well as the water and sky, only for their dominance to stop during the Cenozoic Era.
+Synapsids quickly became huge and diversified in the Permian, only for their dominance to stop during the Mesozoic.
+Sauropsids (reptiles, and also, later, birds) also diversified but remained small until the Mesozoic, during which they dominated the land, as well as the water and sky, only for their dominance to stop during the Cenozoic.

 Reptiles underwent a major evolutionary radiation in response to the drier climate that preceded the rainforest collapse.
-By the end of the Carboniferous Period, amniotes had already diversified into a number of groups, including several families of synapsid pelycosaurs, protorothyridids, captorhinids, saurians and araeoscelids.
+By the end of the Carboniferous amniotes had already diversified into a number of groups, including several families of synapsid pelycosaurs, protorothyridids, captorhinids, saurians and araeoscelids.

 Fungi

-As plants and animals were growing in size and abundance in this time (for example, Lepidodendron), land fungi diversified further.
+As plants and animals were growing in size and abundance in this time, land fungi diversified further.
 Marine fungi still occupied the oceans.
-All modern classes of fungi were present in the Late Carboniferous (Pennsylvanian Epoch).
+All modern classes of fungi were present in the late Carboniferous.

-During the Carboniferous, animals and bacteria had great difficulty with processing the lignin and cellulose that made up the gigantic trees of the period.
-Microbes had not evolved that could process them.
-The trees, after they died, simply piled up on the ground, occasionally becoming part of long-running wildfires after a lightning strike, with others very slowly degrading into coal.
-White rot fungus were the first organisms to be able to process these and break them down in any reasonable quantity and timescale.
-Thus, some have proposed that fungi helped end the Carboniferous Period, stopping accumulation of undegraded plant matter, although this idea remains highly controversial.